-Natalia Margioli FICS
+Natalia Margioli, FICS

 Natalia Margioli is the founder and the Managing Director of the Hellenic Management Centre since 1999.
 She holds an BA in Business Administration and an MBA in Business.
-She is Fellow Member of the Institute of Chartered Shipbrokers; Mrs. Margioli is the Vice President of the ICS Greek Branch.
+She is Fellow Member of the Institute of Chartered Shipbrokers; Mrs. Margioli is the Vice Chair of the ICS Greek Branch.